 At first glance, the Kanamadhu Metaa Gandu looks like an ornament, doesn’t it?
 Kanamadhu Metaa Gandu is originally from the Island of Utheemu in Haa Alifu Atoll.
 Although it originated from Utheemu, it is made in some other islands as well.
 The flavour is similar to a caramel bark made with nuts.
 Its intricate design makes it look as good as it tastes.
 A bit on the sweeter side, Kanamadhu Metaa Gandu is made with sea almonds as a key ingredient, which is found in abundance in the Maldives’ islands.
 It is the perfect accompaniment with a cup of coffee.

 Kudhi Gulha is perhaps one of the top favorite snacks for locals.
 Kudhi Gulha is a savory snack and has a consistency which is quite tough.
 This small crunchy snack is filled with a mixture of fish, onions, and spices and goes well with a hot cup of tea.
 The dough for the gulha is made with rice flour instead of regular flour, which is what gives the snack it’s famous golden color and satisfying crunchy exterior.
 Dough balls are filled with the tuna mix, sealed and deep fried.
 It’s a bit on the spicy side but can be enjoyed slowly.

-These are just a few favorite snacks of locals.
-Best thing is that they can all be stored for long periods in the right condition.
+These are just a few favorite snacks from the Maldives, most of which can be stored for long periods in the right condition.
 This makes it easy to carry back home and give as gifts to friends and family.
 So, while you’re in Maldives, try your luck in getting your hands on one or more of these.
 It’s commonly available in markets on islands while some resorts also have shops which sell these.
 So ask the staff at your resorts, hotels and try to get some to take back home!